Mt. Whitney is not only the tallest mountain in CA

 So what do you hear on the mountain?

 Things that are going to echo around the world.
 What do you hear in the stillness?
 Whispers that are going to change the course of history!
 Whom do you encounter on the mountains?
-Love himself all around captivating your heart to wonder as you see such purposeful beauty that cannot be by accident of molecules or chance.
+Love himself all around, captivating your heart to wonder as you see such purposeful beauty that cannot be by accident of molecules or chance.

 Year 2016 was a year of going to the mountains.
 The mountains have been my greatest teacher and companion on many a week/weekend of solo journeying over countless miles and thousands of feet of elevation.
 The mountains have whispered to my heart about Love himself and shown me his strength, love, beauty and faithfulness standing firm unmoved and unchanged standing the test of time.

 Mountains are home because they are my Dad’s backyard.
 Papa God, Love himself has such a vast yard with so many mountains.
-I love being in his backyard with him and say yes to another year of sojourning to the rhythm of love up mountains physically, mentally, emotionally and spiritually in life
+I love being in his backyard with him and saying yes to another year of sojourning to the rhythm of love up mountains physically, mentally, emotionally and spiritually in life